-Where to Get a Taste of Fall in Minneapolis-St. Paul
+Where to Get a Taste of Fall in Minneapolis-Saint Paul

 The sweet, homey aroma of apple pie and the purple squish of wine grapes between the toes.
 Craft beer foaming above a fresh-poured mug and wild-rice brats sizzling on a grill.
 Autumn offers a feast for the senses with late-summer harvests and lingering warmth for outdoor dining and festivals.